jacksonfd8/fantasybasketball_project/README.md

 </p>

 ## Future Work
-- I intend on evaluate this model on the 2019-2020 rankings to see how my model fared.
+- I intend on evaluating this model against 2019-2020 rankings to see how my model fares.
 - I will add additional data to see if the predictability of my model will increase in terms of accuracy.